merenlab/merenlab.org/software/anvio/help/programs/anvi-pan-genome/index.md

   display: true
 ---

-An anvi&#39;o program to compute a pangenome from an anvi&#39;o genome storage..
+An anvi&#39;o program to compute a pangenome from an anvi&#39;o genome storage.

 See **[program help menu](../../../vignette#anvi-pan-genome)** or go back to the **[main page](../../)** of anvi'o programs and artifacts.